thiswillbeyourgithub/save_to_zotero/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are very much welcome!
+We actively encourage the community to submit Pull Requests for any of the roadmap items or your own ideas.
+Whether it's fixing bugs, improving documentation, or implementing new features, your contributions will help make this project better for everyone.

 ## Roadmap